Positroid Links and Braid varieties: Positroid Braids and Equivalences

-By construction, $J_k(f)$ is a positive $k$-stranded braid\footnote{In principle, one can use parabolas (which correspond to actual juggling trajectories) or other curves instead of circles in the definition of $J_k(f)$.
-As long as these curves are convex, the resulting braids are all related by Reidemeister III moves.}.
-Note that there is a natural diagrammatic {\it closure} of this braid diagram, by connecting the points $f(i)$ and $f(i)-n$ by a lower-circumference arc below the axis if $n<f(i)$.
-The smooth link associated to this diagram is a closure for the braid $J_k(f)\Delta_k\in\cB_k$, i.e. adding these lower-circumference arcs yields an additional $\Delta_k$ factor.\\
+\begin{remark} One can use parabolas, which correspond to actual juggling trajectories, or other curves instead of circles in the definition of $J_k(f)$.
+As long as these curves are convex and each pair of curves intersects at most once, the resulting braids are all related by Reidemeister III moves. $\Box$ \end{remark}